-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Pennsylvania Medical Assistance (Medicaid) benefits (QMB+).) - Qualified Medicare Beneficiary (QMB)+: An individual who meets the standards for QMB eligibility, and who also meets the criteria for full Medicaid benefits.
-Pennsylvania Medical Assistance (Medicaid) pays their Medicare Part A premiums, if any, Medicare Part B premiums, Medicare deductibles and coinsurance, and provides full Pennsylvania Medical Assistance (Medicaid) benefits to the extent consistent with the State Plan. - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Pennsylvania Medical Assistance (Medicaid) benefits (SLMB+).) - SLMB+: An individual who meets the standards for SLMB eligibility, and who also meets the criteria for full State Medicaid benefits.
-These individuals are entitled to payment of the Medicare Part B premium, in addition to full State Medicaid benefits. - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums - Full Benefit Dual Eligible (FBDE): Eligible for Medicaid either categorically or through optional coverage groups.
+- Qualified Medicare Beneficiary (QMB)+: An individual who meets the standards for QMB eligibility, and who also meets the criteria for full Medicaid benefits.
+Pennsylvania Medical Assistance (Medicaid) pays their Medicare Part A premiums, if any, Medicare Part B premiums, Medicare deductibles and coinsurance, and provides full Pennsylvania Medical Assistance (Medicaid) benefits to the extent consistent with the State Plan. - SLMB+: An individual who meets the standards for SLMB eligibility, and who also meets the criteria for full State Medicaid benefits.
+These individuals are entitled to payment of the Medicare Part B premium, in addition to full State Medicaid benefits. - Full Benefit Dual Eligible (FBDE): Eligible for Medicaid either categorically or through optional coverage groups.
 However, Medicaid does not pay toward out-of-pocket costs.

-Geisinger Gold Secure Rx (HMO SNP) members, who are eligible for both Medicare and Pennsylvania Medical Assistance (Medicaid), are required to select a Community HealthChoices (CHC) Plan to administer the Pennsylvania Medical Assistance (Medicaid) portion only of their health care coverage.
+Geisinger Gold Secure Rx (HMO D-SNP) members, who are eligible for both Medicare and Pennsylvania Medical Assistance (Medicaid), are required to select a Community HealthChoices (CHC) Plan to administer the Pennsylvania Medical Assistance (Medicaid) portion only of their health care coverage.